Looijenga's Conjecture via Integral-affine Geometry: Background

 \begin{remark} Let $(Y,D)$ be a pair.
 An internal blow-up on $D_i$ changes the cycle ${\bf d}$ by and increases the charge by $1$.
 A corner blow-up at $D_i\cap D_{i+1}$ changes the cycle ${\bf d}$ by and keeps the charge constant.
 A node smoothing at $D_i\cap D_{i+1}$ changes the cycle ${\bf d}$ by and increases the charge by $1$. \end{remark}

-Consider a smoothing family $\mathcal{Y}\rightarrow \Delta$ whose central fiber is the partially contracted Hirzebruch-Inoue surface with cusp singularity $p'$.
-Using the same methods as Kulikov \cite{kul} and Persson and Pinkham \cite{pp} in their study of degenerations of K3 surfaces, Friedman and Miranda \cite{fm} prove that after a finite base change and bi-meromorphic modifications on $\mathcal{Y}\rightarrow \Delta$, we can produce a smooth family $\mathcal{X}\rightarrow \Delta$ such that $\mathcal{D}\in|-K_{\mathcal{X}}|$ is a divisor restricting to $D$ on every fiber and the central fiber is a simple normal crossings surface.
-In analogy with so-called Type III degenerations of K3 surfaces, the central fiber of the family $\mathcal{X}\rightarrow \Delta$ satisfies the following conditions: \begin{enumerate} \item[i.] $V_0$ is the Hirzebruch-Inoue surface with cycles $D$ and $D'$.
+Consider a smoothing family $\mathcal{Y}\rightarrow \Delta$ whose central fiber is the partially contracted hyperbolic Inoue surface with cusp singularity $p'$.
+Using the same methods as Kulikov \cite{Kul77} and Persson and Pinkham \cite{PP81} in their study of degenerations of K3 surfaces, Friedman and Miranda \cite{FM83} prove that after a finite base change and bi-meromorphic modifications on $\mathcal{Y}\rightarrow \Delta$, we can produce a smooth family $\mathcal{X}\rightarrow \Delta$ such that $\mathcal{D}\in|-K_{\mathcal{X}}|$ is a divisor restricting to $D$ on every fiber and the central fiber is a simple normal crossings surface.
+In analogy with so-called Type III degenerations of K3 surfaces, the central fiber of the family $\mathcal{X}\rightarrow \Delta$ satisfies the following conditions:

+\begin{enumerate} \item[i.] $V_0$ is the hyperbolic Inoue surface with cycles $D$ and $D'$.
 For $i>0$, the normalization $\tilde{V}_i$ of each $V_i$ is a smooth rational surface. \item[ii.]
 Let $D_{ij}$ denote an irreducible double curve of $\mathcal{X}_0$ lying on $V_i$ and $V_j$ (if $V_i$ is not normal, we may have $i=j$).
 Define $D_i$ to be the union of the double curves $D_{ij}$ contained in $V_i$.
 Let $\tilde{D}_i$ be the inverse image of $D_i$ under the normalization map $\tilde{V}_i\rightarrow V_i$.
 Then is an anticanonical pair for $i>0$ and $D_0=D'$. \item[iii.]
 (Triple Point Formula) Let $D_{ij}$ be a double curve joining the surfaces $V_i$ and $V_j$.
 Then \item[iv.]
 The dual complex of $\mathcal{X}_0$ is a triangulation of the sphere. \end{enumerate}

 \begin{definition} We call a surface $\mathcal{X}_0$ satisfying conditions i.-iv. a {\it Type III anticanonical pair} $(\mathcal{X}_0,D)$. \end{definition}